syncfusion-content/predictive-analytics-docs/predictive-analytics/Sample-sample92R.md

 # HIERARCHICAL CLUSTERING d <- dist(mtcars1)  # Calculate the distance matrix. c <- hclust(d)  # Use distance matrix for clustering. plot(c)  # Plot a dendrogram of clusters.
 {% endhighlight %}

 ####The following screenshot shows the default dendrogram produced by plot().
 In this plot, each case is listed individually at the bottom.
-The lines above join each case to other similar cases, while cases that are more similar are joined lower down—such as the Mercedes-Benz 280 and 280C on the far right—and cases that are more different are joined higher up.
+The lines above join each case to other similar cases, while cases that are more similar are joined lower down such as the Mercedes-Benz 280 and 280C on the far right and cases that are more different are joined higher up.
 For example, it is clear from this diagram that the Maserati Bora on the far left is substantially different from every other car in the data set.

 ![](Sample-sample92R_images/Sample-sample92R_img3.jpeg)